fedora-python/portingguide/source/tools.rst

   C extensions away from the Cython C API.
 For wrappers to external libraries we recommend `CFFI`_; for code that needs to be fast there's `Cython`_.

-  This is relatively disruptive, the result will very likely be more maintainable and less buggy, as well as more portable to alternative Python implementations.
+  While this is relatively disruptive, the result will very likely be more maintainable and less buggy, as well as more portable to alternative Python implementations.